 About the Artist

-She completed an MA in Fine Art with the Open College of the Arts (UCA) in 2019.
+Byrne completed an MA in Fine Art with the Open College of the Arts (UCA) in 2019.
 Her work has been exhibited nationally and internationally and is published in International Contemporary Artists Books (2015 & 2016).
+She is a member of Artwey CIC, Dorset Visual Arts (Salon Collective), Arts Territory Exchange and Visual Artists Ireland.

 Instagram: @jacquelinembyrne